 Quality of engagement

 After talking about numbers it is time to focus on other data: the level of engagement.
 In fact, the real value of an influencer is measured according to the grip it is able to have on its audience.
 A KOL who has ten thousand followers who never interact with her/him is not a true influencer, because cannot get them involved, with the effect that every post goes largely unnoticed.

-On the other hand, not always having a loyal following corresponds to being professionals, because it could be interactions carried out by bots or fakes.
+On the other hand, not always having a loyal following corresponds to being professional, because it could be interactions carried out by bots or fakes.
 Unmasking operations of this kind is quite simple: If then there is an excessive gap between the quality of posts and the number or content of comments and shares, then almost certainly they are false accounts or profiles in some way connected (if not controlled) by the KOL in person, to the only aim to appear more important than it is.

 Furthermore, it must be kept in mind that true KOL is very active in the dialogue with users.
 A KOL opens and continuously develops conversations and responds to all the main comments could receive.
 A taciturn or little dialectical KOL is not a true influencer!

 Considering super fans and long-tail influencers